Hot Standby Router Protocol Explained

 Router(config)#

-IP configuraiton on PCs
+IP configuration on PCs

 Verifying HSRP configuration

-To test connectivity, you can use the 'ping' command.
-To print the path, you can use the 'tracert' command.
+To verify the HSRP configuration, first test connectivity between the local and remote subnets, and note the path the hosts on the local subnet use to access the remote subnet.
+To test connectivity, you can use the ping command.
+To print the path, you can use the tracert command.
 The following image shows the output of both commands.

 HSRP testing